arffsaad/MalayCyberbully/README.md

 Now that your websocket server is up and ready, Go to the ui folder, and you can see a html and js file.
 Open the html file to test it.
 Please make sure that your websocket server has finished initializing the tool, which will display `Tool Initialized.` when its done.

 You can tweak the js to your needs.
+Observe the console panel to see it work and debug it.

 # REFERENCES